trampgeek/jobe/README.md

 to reference the JOBE_SERVER, e.g. by replacing *localhost* with its IP number, and re-run the tester with the same command from the client machine.

+## Setting the locale

+By default, Apache is configured to use the C locale.
+This means that programs generating, say, UTF-8 output will fail with an error

+    UnicodeEncodeError: 'ascii' codec can't encode character ...

+If you wish to run code in the local locale (recommended) you should find the line in the Apache envars file (on Ubuntu systems this is to be found at /etc/apache2/envars)

+    LANG=C

+and change it to either C.UTF-8 (which changes the charset to UTF-8 but leaves other locale settings unchanged) or to the required standard locale value, e.g.

+    LANG=en_NZ.UTF-8

+Make sure that whatever locale you use is installed on the Jobe server.

+Note:

+1. The comment in the Apache envars file suggesting the use of the default locale probably won't work, as this will also just give you ASCII text.

+2. To take advantage of the UTF-8 capabilities in CodeRunner you will need to use Version 3.3 or later (still under development at the time of writing).

 ## Debugging